 The expected effective retirement age can be calculated for persons at any age.
-The expectancy for a 25-year-old has been selected as the basic indicator.
+The expectancy for a 25-year-old has been selected as the basic indicator, and the expectancy of a 50-year-old is also monitored.

 The expectancy for a 25-year-old has risen by more than three years from the level prior to the previous pension reforms (2004).
-In 2021, the expected effective retirement age for a 25-year-old was 62.4 years.
-It rose by 0.5 years compared to 2020.
-In 2021, the expected effective retirement age for a 50-year-old was 64.0 years; that is, 1.6 years higher than that of a 25-year-old.
-Thus, the expected effective retirement age for a 50-year-old rose by 0.2 years in 2021.
-One of the key underlying reasons for the rapid rise in expected effective retirement age is the rising old-age retirement age.
+In 2022, the expected effective retirement age for a 25-year-old was 62.2 years.
+For a 50-year-old, it was 1.6 years higher than for a 25-year-old, that is 63.8 years.
+In 2022, the expected effective retirement age of both a 25- and a 50-year-old decreased by 0.2 years.
+The key underlying reason for the notch in the expected effective retirement age in 2022 was the number of new retirees on an oldage pension.
+They were exceptionally many compared to previous years.

 The expected effective retirement age for men and women was on the same level until 2015.
-After that, the expected effective retirement age for men rose in a few years and exceeded that of women by 0.7 years.
-In the last few years, the gap has not grown.
+After that, it rose for men and exceeded that of women by 0.7 years in a few years.
+In the last few years, the gap has not widened.
 Instead, men's and women's expected effective retirement age has increased at the same pace.
 The gap between 50-year-old men and women is narrow.

-Those born after March in 1957 reached their retirement age in 2020.
-Because of the rising retirement ages, their retirement age was 63 years 9 months.
-Due to the change, the number of new retirees on an old-age pension has been lower than before since only a part of the age group reaches their retirement age each year.
+Those born in 1958 reached their retirement age in 2022.
+Their retirement age was 64 years and was reached by the entire birth cohort in the same year.
+Due to the rising retirement age, the number of new retirees on an old-age pension has been lower before since only a part of the age group has reached its retirement age each year.
 Before 2018, the entire age group reached the retirement age in the same year.